kotarot/psych-gen/README.md

 Following python version and some python libraries are required:

 * Python 2.7
-* jinja2
+* Jinja2

-_Python 2.7.10_ is recommended because I develop and test with it.
+_Python 2.7.10_ and _Jinja2 2.8_ are recommended version because I develop and test with it.

 ## Usage